-University of California - Davis provides advanced degree programs for those who want to keep going after earning a four-year degree.
+You may want to commit to an ACT preparation class before taking the test because the usual ACT score is 28.
 The campus at University of California - Davis is highly diverse and includes undergraduates from across 36 U.S. states and 47 nations around the world.
-Look at every one of University of California - Davis' rankings to learn more.
+The scorecard provides a great summary of University of California - Davis.

+Arizona is committed to helping students succeed, as evidenced by their 41.9% four-year graduate rate.
 Students should not let affordability concerns stop them from applying to this school since 68.0% of undergraduates receive financial aid.
-There is a graduate program available for those who are interested.
-Check out some school videos to learn more about what being on campus is like.
+Take a virtual tour for more information on Arizona's campus.

 It's hard to beat Pennsylvania State University - University Park if you wish to study Nutrition Science.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.

 If on-campus safety is important to you, you'll be glad to find out that Pennsylvania State University - Main Campus has a low crime rate.
 Approximately 67.5% of students graduate on time at Pennsylvania State University - Main Campus, which is much higher than the U.S. average of 37.0%.
 Interested in learning more about Pennsylvania State University - Main Campus' campus?
 Take a virtual tour.